-Military Relic Hunting in Estonia - Seing the WWII Ghosts
+WWII Battlefield Site - Military Relic Hunting in Estonia

-While exploring the woods along the sea-shore, I discovered the remains of a WW2 German dug-out.
+During my first metal detecting outing in outside Sillamäe, I was exploring the woods along the sea-shore and discovered the remains of a WW2 German dug-out.
 It was situated at the end of the trench that ran on top of the huge rampart.

 I was never interested in digging the WW2 relics.
 The reason for that was simple: it was unsafe.
 I had seen a few web sites that would describe the dangerous stuff that can be recovered and harm an inexperienced metal detectorist at the WW2 battlefield sites.